What to expect

 Today we make our way to the Ulriken cable car station, where a swift ascent carries us from city streets to sweeping skies.
 From the plateau, there are amazing views of the city, surrounded by mountains, fjords, shimmering lakes and rugged coastline.
 Known as the 'Highland in the heart of the city', Ulriken stands as a cherished landmark, beloved by locals and vistors alike.
 The Ulriken, the highest of Bergen's seven mountains, is a popular trip for both locals and visitors.
 On this walk, we enjoy panoramic vistas stretching from the sea and scattered islands to the distant fjords and jagged peaks.
 From the summit, we pause to take it all in—a scene that captures the very essence of Bergen’s natural beauty.

-Ascent: approx. 98 feet from the top of the cable car. (uneven terrain up the acent/descent).
+Ascent: Approx. 98 feet from the top of the cable car. (uneven terrain up the acent/descent).

 Day Five: Sail from Bergen to Stavanger